maddymaster/maddymaster.github.io/_posts/2016-12-26-my-first-post.markdown

 ---
 # Python Tutorial

 Hello and welcome to my blog.
-Although I want to I want to first cover some important tutorials on `python` basics and then include some advanced versions.
+Although I want do blog about a lot of things, to start with; I intend to first cover some important tutorials on `python` basics and then include some advanced versions.
 I intend to help those who are beginners in programming and also cater to advanced programmers who want to learn Python.

 I practice a teaching method that focuses on Logic and Purpose first and then its application and use.
 That way we know what and why we are learning a particular lesson and then focus on where it can be applied.
 This helps understand topics deeper and remember for a long time.